stelligent/autotemplation/README.md

 `python3 autotemplation.py`

 To run without a terminal (in OSX), ctrl-click or right click the autotemplation.py file in finder and open with IDLE.
 Press F5 to run.

-##### Google Sheets Compatibility
-If a Google Sheets template is selected, an output csv of the first sheet in the workbook will be created in the local folder.